Implicit Mentoring: The Unacknowledged Developer Efforts in Open Source: method

-\textit{\textbf{Identifying PR complexity}}: We measured the complexity of PRs using two different metrics.
-Complexity based on the length of the description~\cite{yu2015wait,dabbish2012social} and based on whether a PR was reopened~\cite{8719563}.
-Next we check the relationship between implicit mentoring and each of these metrics using Welch Two Sample t-tests.
-Since we perform multiple-hypotheses testing, we applied Bonferroni correction to adjust $P$ values~\cite{napierala2012bonferroni}, which gives an adjusted $\alpha=0.017$.
+\textit{\textbf{Manual Analysis of Misclassification:}} Any systemic error from misclassified PR-comments could be critical to its acceptance.
+We investigated the confusion matrix~\cite{visa2011confusion} of our RFC model as shown in Figure \ref{fig:confusion_matrix}.
+We can infer from the confusion matrix that neither class (Mentoring, Not-mentoring) is disproportionately impacted by the RFC's misclassifications.

+\textit{\textbf{Large scale online survey:}} To acquire a more generalized perception about implicit mentoring, we surveyed OSS developers to gain a broader understanding of implicit mentorship.
+We surveyed Apache OSS developers since Apache Software Foundation is dedicated to promoting and enhancing mentorship in OSS (Google Summer of Code~\cite{silva2020google}).
+Additionally, Apache has explicit guidelines for mentors that contributors have to adhere to~\cite{apachementoring}, making Apache developers a suitable target for our survey.

+\textit{Survey design:} Our survey comprised 19 questions, a mix of multiple-choice, Likert scale, and open-ended questions (see supplementary for the survey questions~\cite{supply}).
+The survey included demographics questions (Q1-Q5), validation questions of implicit mentoring definitions (Q6, Q9), participant experiences/satisfactions with it (Q7-Q8, Q13-Q14, Q18-Q19), and finally questions about participants' perceptions of the impact of implicit mentoring (Q10-Q12, Q15-Q17).
+We conducted five pilot studies with graduate students and professionals with OSS experience using snowball sampling~\cite{goodman1961snowball}.
+After each pilot study, we collected feedback and refined the survey.

+\textit{Survey responses:} We used the GitHub API~\cite{mombach2018github} to mine contributor emails from these 37 projects.
+After removing emails of accounts that were either deleted or private, we were left with 3,699 developer email addresses in total.
+We used Qualtrics~\cite{2015Qualtrics} as a distribution platform to deploy our survey.
+We emailed the survey to these 3,699 developers (following university-approved IRB protocol), and 70 emails bounced (giving 3,629 valid emails).
+The survey was open for two weeks, during which we received 231 responses or a response rate of 6.37\%.
+These response rates are consistent with other studies in software engineering~\cite{wessel2020expect}.

-\textit{\textbf{Identifying Expertise of Mentors and Mentees}}: To investigate the extent to which top-down interactions comprise implicit mentoring (RQ3a), we need to first identify when someone is a mentee or a mentor and their experiences.
-We considered the PR author as a mentee if any of the PR-comments associated with that PR is classifed as ``implicit mentoring''.
-For those PR-comments identified as implicit mentoring, their contributors are identified as a mentor.
+\textit{\textbf{Identifying Experiences of Mentors and Mentees}}: To investigate the extent to which top-down interactions comprise implicit mentoring (RQ4), we needed to first identify whether someone is a mentee or a mentor and how experienced they are.
+We considered the PR author as a mentee if any of the PR-comments associated with that PR was classifed as ``implicit mentoring''.
+For those PR-comments identified as implicit mentoring, their comment authors were labelled as mentors.

+To investigate the dynamics of implicit mentoring, especially if it comprises top-down interactions (experienced to inexperienced) we analyzed the characteristics of implicit mentoring at three levels based on the time and amount of contributions made.
+Our measurements of amount and time are based on Quinones et al.'s conceptualization of work experience~\cite{quinones1995relationship}.